Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 Dynamic ``sys.path``
 ====================

-If your script modifies ``sys.path``, e.g. inserts directories with source code relative to it, Nuitka will not be able to see those.
+If your script modifies ``sys.path``, for example inserts directories with source code relative to it, Nuitka will not be able to see those.
 However, if you set the ``PYTHONPATH`` to the resulting value, it will be able to compile it and find the used modules from these paths as well.